smartheim/core/readme.md

 Usually you first want to detect running OHX instances by calling `ohx-cli detect` and than select one of the found instances to be used for further calls: `ohx-cli login 192.168.1.17:443`.

+OHX is a **device interconnect hub** (ie connect a ZWave wall switch with a Zigbee light bulb) as well as a smart home implementation via the rule engine.
+If you only require the interconnect functionality, just do not start up `ohx-ruleengine`.

+### Logging

+OHX logs are informative logs, no debug outputs.
+They help with following what is going on but are not required to maintain an OHX installation and you can happily use OHX without ever looking at the logs.
+- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
+- Telemetry data is feed into InfluxDB (if InfluxDB is running).

+Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).

 ### Command line Options

 The **OHX Root directory** is by default the working directory.
-You may change this by starting with `ohx-core -c your_directory`.
+You may change this by starting with `ohx-core -r your_directory`.
 By default OHX-Core will create the OHX root directory structure including `backups`, `certs`, `config`, `scripts`, `rules` and `webui`, if it not yet exists.

 If you provide an https certificate (x509 in *der* format) via `OHX-ROOT/certs/key.der` and `OHX-ROOT/certs/cert.der`, OHX Core will use it.
+If no certificates exist, OHX will create a self-signed one valid for one year which is refreshed 14 days before expiry.

 **Ports** are set with `ohx-core -p 80 -s 443` for http and https.

 **Container service:** OHX will auto-detect if "docker" or "podman" should be used for container management. "podman" is preferred".
 If you want to use "docker" instead, execute with `ohx-core --force-docker`.

-OHX is a **device interconnect hub** (ie connect a ZWave wall switch with a Zigbee light bulb) as well as a smart home implementation via the rule engine.
-If you only require the interconnect functionality, start with `ohx-core --no-rule-engine`.

 OHX-OS applies a filesystem based **quota for persistent storage** per Addon directory.
 It is out of scope for OHX to ensure that limit on a standalone installation accurately.